 In January 2010, the Board of Directors appointed Ernst & Young LLP to serve as its independent registered public accounting firm for the fiscal year ending December 31, 2010, subject to the submission and approval of a budget for audit and audit related fees for services to be rendered for our 2010 fiscal year.
 The appointment of Ernst & Young LLP was recommended to the Board by its Audit Committee.
-In the event shareholders do not ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2010, the Audit Committee will review its future selection of the independent registered public accounting firm at any time during the year if the Audit Committee believes that a change would be in our best interests and the best interests of our shareholders.
+In the event shareholders do not ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2010, the Audit Committee will review its future selection of the independent registered public accounting firm.
+In addition, the Audit Committee, at its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee believes that a change would be in our best interests and the best interests of our shareholders.
 A proposal to ratify the appointment will be presented at the Annual Meeting.
 Representatives of Ernst & Young LLP are expected to be present at the Annual Meeting.
 They will have an opportunity to make a statement if they desire to do so and will be available to respond to appropriate questions from shareholders.